maksimgm/engineering_blog/css-specificity.md

 ##### Conclusion

-We've covered everything you need to know about CSS precedence, including, the specificity of elements, the specificty of different stylesheets/styles, and the `!important` declaration.
+This piece covered everything you need to know about CSS precedence, including, the specificity of elements, the specificty of different stylesheets/styles, and the `!important` declaration.
 Hopefully, this piece taught you about the importance of CSS precedence.
 Thus, resulting  in producing best stylesheet possible.